-On the occasion of Prime Minister Pham Minh Chinh's State visit to India from July 30 to August 1, VNA reporters in New Delhi interviewed Vietnamese Ambassador to India Nguyen Thanh Hai about the significance and key contents of this visit, as well as the cooperation between the two countries in the past and prospects for the future.
+On the occasion of Prime Minister Pham Minh Chinh 's State visit to India from July 30 to August 1, VNA reporters in New Delhi interviewed Vietnamese Ambassador to India Nguyen Thanh Hai about the significance and key contents of this visit, as well as the cooperation between the two countries in the past and prospects in the coming time.

 Prime Minister Pham Minh Chinh meets with Indian Prime Minister Narendra Modi.
 Photo: Duong Giang/VNA |

-Ambassador, please tell us the significance and key contents of Prime Minister Pham Minh Chinh's State visit to India this time?
+Ambassador, could you please tell us the significance and key contents of Prime Minister Pham Minh Chinh's State visit to India this time?

 Prime Minister Pham Minh Chinh will pay a State visit to India from July 30 to August 1, 2024.
 This is the first visit by a Vietnamese Prime Minister to India in 10 years and the first visit at the Prime Minister level between the two countries after the two countries upgraded their relationship to a Comprehensive Strategic Partnership.

-Prime Minister Pham Minh Chinh's visit to India is of great significance to both Vietnam and India: Firstly, the visit demonstrates the importance of the Party and State leaders in the relationship with India - a traditional friend and Comprehensive Strategic Partner of Vietnam, a country that is rising strongly in the region and the world.
-For India, Prime Minister Pham Minh Chinh is one of the first foreign leaders to visit India after Indian Prime Minister Narendra Modi was re-elected for a third term, demonstrating the importance of the two countries' relationship.
+The visit of Prime Minister Pham Minh Chinh to India is of great significance to both Vietnam and India: Firstly, the visit demonstrates the importance of the leaders of our Party and State in the relationship with India - a traditional friend and Comprehensive Strategic Partner of Vietnam, a country that is rising strongly in the region and the world.
+For India, Prime Minister Pham Minh Chinh is one of the first foreign leaders to visit India after Indian Prime Minister Narendra Modi was re-elected for a third term, demonstrating the importance of the relationship between the two countries.

 Third, the visit is also an opportunity for the two countries to enhance sharing and coordination on regional and international issues and support each other at multilateral forums, promote the comprehensive strategic partnership between the Association of Southeast Asian Nations (ASEAN) and India, and jointly contribute to maintaining and promoting peace, stability, cooperation and development in the region and the world.